The Skilled Worker salary rule has two parts: a general minimum, and a role-specific “going rate”. An application must satisfy whichever is higher.

 New entrants

-Applicants under 26, recent graduates and certain professional-body postgraduate trainees qualify as new entrants with a 20% discount for up to four years.
-The threshold cannot go below the going rate discount ceiling.
+Applicants under 26, recent graduates and certain professional-body postgraduate trainees may qualify as new entrants for up to four years.
+The current new-entrant options use lower general thresholds and 70% of the SOC going rate, so the saving is not a flat 20% and the role still has to clear the option’s floor.

 Shortage occupations